Dhaka Travel Guide

 The enormous capital of Bangladesh, Dhaka is considered a megacity with more than 15 million inhabitants.
 Dhaka is known by several names, including the City of Mosques and the Rickshaw Capital of the World, but the bustling metropolis is simply a grand adventure for travellers.

-Dhaka has a long history going back to the 7th century, ruled at various times by the Buddhist kingdom of Kamarupa, the Hindu Sena Syndasty, and the Islamic Mughal Empire before being colonised by the British.
+Dhaka has a long history going back to the 7th century, ruled at various times by the Buddhist kingdom of Kamarupa, the Hindu Sena Dynasty, and the Islamic Mughal Empire before being colonised by the British.

 Since its independence in 1971, Dhaka has developed into a modern city and a centre for culture, industry, commerce, and politics in South Asia.
 However, a visit to Old Dhaka will give visitors a glimpse of a more traditional way of life, and roadside bazaars and crowded docks make a steep contrast to the gleaming shopping malls and expensive restaurants of neighbourhoods like Gulshan and Banani.